 Pros:

-- Comfy design and a good fit (not too baggy/loose or tight)
+- The design is comfortable and offers a good fit without being too baggy or tight.

 Cons: